dcwbrown/OBSOLETE-olang/README.md

 #### A 'Hello' application

-Anything appended to Oberon.Log is automatically displayed on the console, so the following conventional Oberon program whill display 'Hello.':
+Anything appended to Oberon.Log is automatically displayed on the console, so the following conventional Oberon program will display 'Hello.':

     MODULE hello;
       IMPORT Oberon, Texts;